Llandeilo

-Llandeilo ([ɬanˈdeilɔ]) is a town and community in Carmarthenshire, Wales, situated at the crossing of the River Towy by the A483 on a 19th-century stone bridge.
-Its population was 1,795 at the 2011 Census.
+Llandeilo ([ɬanˈdeilɔ]) is a town and community in Carmarthenshire, Wales, situated where the River Towy is crossed by the A483 on a 19th-century stone bridge.
+At the 2021 census the community had a population of 1,784.
 It is adjacent to the westernmost point of the Brecon Beacons National Park.
 The town is served by Llandeilo railway station on the Heart of Wales Line.

 In 2021, The Sunday Times called the town one of the top six places to live in Wales.
 The newspaper praised the town as a ‘sophisticated shopping destination and a great showcase for local arts and crafts’.

+History

 Early history

-Roman soldiers were active in the area around Llandeilo around AD74, as evidenced by the foundations of two castra discovered on the grounds of the Dinefwr estate.
+Roman soldiers were active in the area around Llandeilo around AD 74, as evidenced by the foundations of two castra discovered on the grounds of the Dinefwr estate.
 The fortifications measured 3.85 hectares and 1.54 hectares, respectively.
 Roman roads linked Llandeilo with Llandovery and Carmarthen.
-A small civil settlement developed outside the gates of the fort and may have continued in use as the embryonic town after the Romans left in around AD120.
+A small civil settlement developed outside the gates of the fort and may have continued in use as the embryonic town after the Romans left in around AD 120.

 Llandeilo is named after one of the better-known Celtic saints of the 6th century, Saint Teilo.
 The Welsh word llan signified a monastery or a church.
 Saint Teilo, who was a contemporary of Saint David, the patron saint of Wales, established a clas (a small monastic settlement) on the site of the present-day parish church.
 There is reasonable evidence to suggest, however, that Saint Teilo was buried in Llandeilo.
 The parish church of Llandeilo Fawr ("Great Llandeilo") is dedicated to Saint Teilo, and until 1880 its churchyard encompassed his baptistery.

 The early Christian settlement that developed around the Saint Teilo's Church prospered, and by the early 9th century it had attained considerable ecclesiastical status as the seat of a Bishop-Abbot.
-The Church of St Teilo soon became a 'mother church' to the surrounding district, acquiring an extensive estate, and possessing one of Wales' most beautiful and finely illustrated manuscripts – the Gospel Book of Saint Teilo.
-The discovery of fragments of two large Celtic crosses from this period provides further testimony to Llandeilo's importance and indeed prestige as an early ecclesiastical centre.
+The Church of St Teilo soon became a "mother church" to the surrounding district, acquiring an extensive estate, and possessing one of Wales' most beautiful and finely illustrated manuscripts – the Gospel Book of Saint Teilo.
+The discovery of fragments of two large Celtic crosses from this period provides further testimony to Llandeilo's importance and prestige as an early ecclesiastical centre.
 Towards the end of the 9th century, the importance of Llandeilo as a spiritual centre had started to decline.

-Dinefwr Castle (anglicized as Dynevor) overlooks the River Tywi near the town.
+Dinefwr Castle (anglicised as Dynevor) overlooks the River Tywi near the town.
 It lies on a ridge on the northern bank of the Tywi, with a steep drop of about 250 feet to the river.
 Dinefwr was the chief seat of the kingdom of Deheubarth.

 The estate of Golden Grove lies near the town, and further away, the impressive Carreg Cennen Castle, another Welsh stronghold.
 The remains of Talley Abbey can be seen 6 miles away to the north of the town.
 10 miles further north are the remains of the Roman Dolaucothi Gold Mines.